PyTables/PyTables/doc/source/usersguide/parameter_files.rst

 the tables/parameters.py.
 The user can choose to change them in the parameter files themselves for a global and persistent change.
-Moreover, if he wants a finer control, he can pass any of these parameters directly to the openFile() function (see :ref:`openFileDescr`), and the new parameters will only take effect in the corresponding file (the defaults will continue to be in the parameter files).
+Moreover, if he wants a finer control, he can pass any of these parameters directly to the :func:`tables.openFile` function, and the new parameters will only take effect in the corresponding file (the defaults will continue to be in the parameter files).